-I got few questions from our readers about bit-band feature in ARM Cortex microcontrollers.
-This seems to be so obvious but also may lead to come confusion while using bit-banding.
+I got few questions from our readers about the bit-band feature in ARM Cortex microcontrollers.
+It may seem to be a prominent topic, still may lead to come confusion while using bit-banding.
 So let’s look at this feature a little bit closer.
-Why use bit band Simply speaking Bit banding method allows to perform atomic bitwise operations to memory areas.
+Why use bit band?
+Simply speaking Bit banding method allows performing atomic bitwise operations to memory areas.
 Why use bit banding?
-The simplest answer is because ARM Cortex doesn’t have something like BIT CSET or BIT CLEAR commands like most of 8-microcontrollers do.
-So this is somewhat a work around solution.
-Another question may rise – Why not using read-modify-write method?
+The most straightforward answer is because ARM Cortex doesn’t have something like BIT CSET or BIT CLEAR commands like most of the 8-bit microcontrollers do.
+So this is somewhat a workaround solution.
+Another question may rise – Why not using the read-modify-write method?
 Again this method is not reliable in some cases.
-For instance f there is an interrupt during this operation it can cause data corruption.
-Other situation may occur in embedded OS when different tasks may modify same memory location.
+For instance, f there is an interrupt during this operation; it can cause data corruption.
+Other situation may occur in embedded OS when different tasks may modify the same memory location.
 So we want a method that allows setting or clear individual bits with a single instruction.
 This is where the bit band method helps.

-STM32F103ZET6 board comes with 3.2 inch graphical LCD which features an ILI9320 controller.
+STM32F103ZET6 board comes with 3.2 inches graphical LCD which features an ILI9320 controller.
 Equipped LCD is capable of displaying 252144 colors when driven in 18-bit mode.
-We are gonna drive it in 16-bit mode, so we are limiting it to 65K colors.
-LCD driver is based on existing code found on internet which was originally developed for STM3210E board.
-Only minor modifications were needed like assigning right control pins.
+We are going to run it in 16-bit mode, so we are limiting it to 65K colors.
+LCD driver is based on the existing code found on the internet, originally developed for the STM3210E board.
+Only minor modifications were needed, like assigning the proper control pins.

-In previous example we implemented a simple demo program that reads buttons by constantly checking their status in main program loop.
-Obviously this isn’t efficient and convenient way to do that.
-Imagine your program has to do lots of tasks and in between you also need to check button status – mission becomes impossible unless you use interrupts.
-In this part we briefly introduce to STM32F10x interrupt system and write example code where LEDs and buttons are serviced within interrupts.
-ARM Cortex-M3 microcontrollers have advanced interrupt system that is pretty easy manageable.
-All interrupts are controlled inside Nested Vectored Interrupt Controller (NVIC) which is close to Cortex core to ensure low latency and robust performance.
+In the previous example, we implemented a simple demo program that reads buttons by continually checking their status in the main program loop.
+This isn’t an efficient and convenient way to do that.
+Imagine your application has to do lots of tasks, and in between, you also need to check button status – mission becomes impossible unless you use interrupts.
+In this part, we briefly introduce to STM32F10x interrupt system and write example code where LEDs and buttons are serviced within interrupts.
+ARM Cortex-M3 microcontrollers have an advanced interrupt system that is pretty easily manageable.
+All interrupts are controlled inside Nested Vectored Interrupt Controller (NVIC), close to the Cortex core, to ensure low latency and robust performance.
 Main features of NVIC include: